-Giulia is a recent Master’s graduate in Modern European and American Languages and Literature - Cultural Cooperation and Mediation.
-She has worked and volunteered in different international non-governemental organizations focusing on migration, intercultural communication, cooperation and cultural diplomacy.
+Giulia is a Master’s graduate in Modern European and American Languages and Literature - Cultural Cooperation and Mediation.
+She has worked and volunteered in different international non-governmental organisations focusing on migration, intercultural communication, cooperation and cultural diplomacy.

-At UNU-CRIS Giulia’s internship will be under the research programme the Changing Patterns of Regional and Global Governance under the supervision of Director Madeleine Hosli until February 2019.
+At UNU-CRIS Giulia’s internship was under the research programme ‘the Changing Patterns of Regional and Global Governance’ under the supervision of Madeleine Hosli until February 2019.